-We do not permit children to be brought to the clinic and cannot accept responsibility for any children while adults are receiving treatment.
+We do not permit children to be brought to the Clinic who are not undergoing treatment and cannot accept responsibility for any children while adults are receiving treatment.
 All such incidents should necessitate a rescheduling of the patient’s appointment.
 It is not acceptable for members of staff to child mind while parents are receiving treatment.

-All clients have access to their health records in accordance with the Data Protection Act 1998 and the Freedom of Information Act.
-If you require access to your records, then contact the clinic who will discuss the issue with you and agree on the level of information to which you require access.
+Patients have the right access to their records at the Clinic in accordance with the Data Protection Act 2018 and the Freedom of Information Act.
+If you require access to your records, please contact the Clinic Manager, who will discuss the issue with you and agree on the level of information to which you require access.

 The clinic ensures that all its adverts, patient leaflets and services it offers, complies with the Advertising Standards Authority (ASA).